bergemon/beast_rest_api_simple_lib/README.md

 ### The handler

 Handler has two parameters - b_net::Request& and b_net::Response& object.
 This library will insert those objects into the handler, where you can get some request data from b_net::Request object and create response by setting new http protocol fields and body to it.
 Library will compute body size in octets by itself.
-It also can compute you file extension in response and type of the body in request, presented in b_net::BodyType by conversing from "Content-Type" field, then you can easily handle request body type in handler function.
+It also can compute your file extension in response and type of the body in request, presented in b_net::BodyType by conversing from "Content-Type" field, then you can easily handle request body type in handler function.

 ### Nesting